Peirano Market

 The building housed a general merchandise store and later, a grocery store operated by the Peirano family for more than 100 years from the 1880s to the 1980s.
 The building was designated in 1978 as City of Ventura Historic Landmark No. 32.
 In 1991, archaeological remains of the San Buenaventura Mission Lavanderia were discovered beneath the building and were designated as Ventura Historic Landmark No. 85.
 The building is also a contributing property within the Mission San Buenaventura Historic District.

-The Peirano Market building was acquired in 1987 by the San Buenaventura Redevelopment Agency and was unoccupied for more than 10 years.
-From August 1998 until January 2016, the building housed Jonathan's at Peirano's and later Peirano's Restaurant and the Red Room.
-The building has been vacant since January 2016 but is scheduled to re-open in 2018 as Peirano's Market & Delicatessen.
+The Peirano Market building was acquired in 1987 by the San Buenaventura Redevelopment Agency and remained vacant.
+In 1997, it was sold to a company that refurbished the building.
+Since then, it has housed various restaurants while also experiencing vacancy.

 Construction and early uses

 Construction and operation by Gandolfo

 In 1877, J. J. Mahoney constructed the building for Blackburn and Brooks.
 Mahoney was a prominent Ventura builder during the 1870s; his other works are believed to include the Emmanuel Franz House and the Schiappapietra house.

 Alex Gandolfo, an Italian immigrant, was the first tenant of the building.
 Gandolfo operated a general merchandise and grocery store in the building.
 An announcement in the Ventura Signal noted that Gandolfo moved into the store in December 1877.
 Gandolfo was part of a wave of Italian immigration to Ventura in the 1870s that also included the Lagomarsino, Faio, Shiappapietra, and Ferro families.